context

 also happens to depend on other slow-running processes?
 We'll have to make sure that Store.Cancel

-correctly propagates the cancellation to all of its dependants.context
+correctly propagates the cancellation to all of its dependants.

 At Google, we require that Go programmers pass a Context parameter as the first argument to every function on the call path between incoming and outgoing requests.
 This allows Go code developed by many different teams to interoperate well.
 It provides simple control over timeouts and cancelation and ensures that critical values like security credentials transit Go programs properly.